vaibhavsingh32900/digit_detection/README.md

-# animal_detection
+# digit_detection
- Predict the image and tell the type of animal
+ Predict the image and tell the type of digit